Poikilos/integratoredu/README.md

 * fix callback for yaml.write so it can be used, instead of yaml.writeSync and req.session.notice.

 ## Planned Features
+* [commute] email a contact on each student-microevent
 * [Employee Absence] Implement employee day off request page and page UAC
 * [Employee Absence] Allow multiple groups per person such as for email groups used for Employee Absence
 * Implement groups and default page for group